damiyu/CSE151A-MEW/README.md

 [Data Exploration Notebook](/src/analysis.ipynb)

 Firstly, we used commands like`dataset.shape` and `dataset.columns` to gauge characteristics of our dataset.
 Our initial exploration revealed that our dataset contained over 800K reviews, each with 18 fields.
 Each review has an overall rating of integer values 1-5 and contains categories such as Career Opportunities, Compensation and Benefits, Company Culture, Management, and Work Life Balance.
 It also has rankings for whether the employee approves of the CEO, the Company Outlook, and the overall company.
-Finally, it contains textual data the employee has written about the pros and cons of the company as data about location, job title, and date.
+Finally, it contains textual data the employee has written about the pros and cons of the company, such as data about location, job title, and date.

 Next, we did a more in-depth analysis of the values found in each field.
 We used `value_counts()` to reveal that the date of the reviews ranged from 2008-2021, with a majority of the reviews done between 2016-2021.
 We also found the mean of most numerical ratings fields to be around 3.5/5.
 We furthered our exploration by analyzing the change in ratings over time.
 As displayed in the graph below, it is apparent that ratings have tended to increase in more recent years.